Alhassan Bashir Fuseini

-Alhassan Bashir Fuseini popularly known as Alhaji A.B.A Fuseini (born February 2, 1956) is a journalist and Ghanaian politician and the former deputy Northern Regional Minister of Ghana.
+Hon.
+Alhassan Bashir Alhassan Fuseini (born 2 February 1956), popularly known as Alhaji A. B. A. Fuseini, is a Ghanaian journalist and politician, who is the former deputy Northern Regional Minister of Ghana.
 He is a member of the Seventh Parliament of the Fourth Republic of Ghana representing the Sagnarigu (Ghana parliament constituency) in the Northern Region on the ticket of the National Democratic Congress.

 Personal life

 Fuseini is a Muslim.
 He is married with four children.

 Early life and education

-Fuseini was born on February 2, 1956.
+Fuseini was born on 2 February 1956.
 He hails from Tamale, a town in the Northern Region of Ghana.

-He had his secondary education at the Yendi secondary school and the T.I.
+He had his secondary education at Yendi secondary school and T.I.
 Ahmadiyya Senior High School, Kumasi.
-He had his first degree at the University of Ghana after which he entered the Essex University, UK and obtained a master's degree in Human Rights in 1993.
-He also holds a Post Graduate Diploma from the International Institute of Journalism, Berlin.
+He earned his first degree at the University of Ghana, after which he entered the University of Essex, UK, obtaining a master's degree in Human Rights in 1993.
+He also holds a Postgraduate Diploma from the International Institute of Journalism, Berlin.